- Potential PhD students: please read Advice to PhD Applicants.

-- Shanika Wickramasuriya.
-Covariance estimation for hierarchical time series, (PhD, begun 2013).
+- Puwasala Gamakumara, Probabilistic forecasts for hierarchical time series (PhD, begun 2016).

 Former research fellows